 Modern China and East Asia, social history, labor history, gender and sexuality, environmental history, global history

-Xiaofei Gao is a historian of modern China with research interests in social and labor history, gender and sexuality, and environmental history.
-She is currently working on a book manuscript that examines how the Bohai and Yellow Sea Rim has shaped labor mobility and social relations in Northeast China’s coastal communities in the twentieth century.
-She also works on a second project about seafood as resources to meet needs of human health, poverty reduction, and environmental sustainability in modern China and East Asia.
-Before joining CU Denver, she was a Postdoctoral Fellow in the Asia Center at Harvard University and lecturer at Mount Holyoke College.
+Xiaofei Gao is a historian of modern China with research interests in social and labor history, gender and sexuality, environmental history, and transnational and global history.
+She is currently working on a book manuscript that studies fisheries and the social revolution in twentieth-century China.
+Before joining CU Denver in 2020, she was a Postdoctoral Fellow in the Asia Center at Harvard University and faculty at Mount Holyoke College.

 HIST 3470: Intro East Asia: Since 1800

 INTS 2020: Foundations of International Studies